andi4000/home-containers/pihole/README.md

 - What do PiHole need port 443 open for?
 - write data to persistent volume on NAS for e.g. static DNS CNAME list
 - web admin password, check `environments` tag
+- chicken and egg problem --> how problematic is it when the DNS server is running inside a container, hidden behind reverse proxy, which runs on a VM, which runs on a NAS?

 ## Usage
 `systemd-resolved` is blocking port 53, thus making PiHole and Traefik unable to